JonathanSum/JavaScriptClassifier/README.md

-Side story: some people love to say they are smart and building some super adanveced model for their future six figure salary.
+Side story: some people love to say they are smart and building some super-advanced model for their future six-figure salary.
 But I am different.
-I just want to build a model on stuff about love💘💖💗💓 like how Kafka writes his books.
+I just want to build a model on stuff about loveHeart with arrowSparkling heartGrowing heartBeating heart like how Kafka writes his books.